huss2342/rust-lab3/README.md

 ### Multi-Threaded Server

+I started by creating the server cargo folder and implementing the server struct and the specified methods.
+I implemented all of these functions to return Results so that if there are errors, those can be returned as we did in other places.
+In the run function, I had some places that were more up to interpretation for the given instructions.
+I made sure to check if the file name contained a / or \ or $ to prevent moving directories or using environment variables, but I did not include '..' because this would have complicated things a lot more and isn't really necessary if slashes are not available.
+It did take some experimenting to get reading from a buffer to work properly, but I ended up figuring out a good solution.
+Implementing the main.rs file for the server was pretty simple as it was all things we had done before and could be replicated.

+The client test did take a significant amount of debugging to get to work because it would run infinitely and never get anything back and was stuck reading from the stream.
+The fix came from sending shutdown from the server to tell the read that there was nothing more on the stream.

 ### From Local to Networked File IO
 I modified the file I/O to support both local and networked files access.
 This is done by adding the `get_buffered_reader` function which handles both